uadmin/uadmin-docs/_build/html/_sources/api/log_functions.rst.txt

 --------------
 `Back To Top`_

-LogAdd adds a log when a record is edited.

-Type:

 .. code-block:: go

-    bool
+    // Type: bool
+    var LogEdit = true

+LogEdit adds a log when a record is edited.

 To assign a value within an application, visit `Log Edit`_ page for an example.